Buses

 The safety check includes coupling vehicle and trailer together.
 When the test begins, the tractor unit must be behind or to the side of the trailer.

-The examiner will ask questions about one or more elements of the safety check.
-You must be able to give reasons for what you have checked, and why.
-You must also be able to describe the risks and consequences of vehicle faults and defects and suggest what to do, even if no such faults have been detected.
+The check must be systematic.
+If necessary for assessing the safety check, the examiner will ask questions during the check about what you are checking and why.
+You must also be able to describe the risks and consequences of vehicle defects and deficiencies and be able to suggest what to do about them.

 Riding in and outside urban areas